 Dylan began his legal career as a law clerk to the Hon.
 Joel M. Flaum of the U.S. Court of Appeals for the Seventh Circuit.

-In multidistrict antitrust class action, won summary judgment on behalf of client chemical company based on lack of successor liability arising from asset purchase agreement.
-In re Sulfuric Acid Antitrust Litigation, 743 F. Supp.2d 827 (N.D.
+On behalf of chemical manufacturer in multidistrict antitrust class action, won summary judgment dismissing all claims.
+In re Sulfuric Acid Antitrust Litigation, 743 F. Supp.
+2d 827 (N.D.
 Ill.
 2010).

 In shareholder dispute, obtained dismissal of derivative and direct claims against directors, including federal securities-law claims under the Williams Act.
-Gorman, et al. v.
-Coogan, et al., 204 WL 60271 (D. Me 2004).
 Won award of sanctions against plaintiffs' attorneys under Private Securities Litigation Reform Act (PSLRA).
 Gorman, et al. v Coogan, et al., 2004 WL 2713095 (D. Me.
-2004)
+2004).

 - Board of Directors, Federal Bar Association, Chicago Chapter

 - Featured Faculty, Today's General Counsel, "The Exchange" Compliance and Ethics Forum, Chicago (October 2016).

 - Author, "General Motors RICO Ruling Is Case Study In Proximate Cause," Law360 (July 27, 2020).

 - Author, “The 1st COVID-19 Prosecutions Under Defense Production Act,” Law360 (May 6, 2020).